zeek/package-manager/doc/package.rst

 the `bro_dist` field in the
 :ref:`package manager config file <bro-pkg-config-file>`.

-The default CMake skeleton for Bro plugins will use :file:`build/` as the directory for the final/built version of the plugin, which matches the defaulted value of the omitted `plugin_dir` metadata field.
+The default CMake skeleton for Zeek plugins will use :file:`build/` as the directory for the final/built version of the plugin, which matches the defaulted value of the omitted `plugin_dir` metadata field.

 The `script_dir` field is set to the location where the author has placed custom scripts for their plugin.
-When a package has both a Bro plugin and Bro script components, the "plugin" part is always unconditionally loaded by Bro, but the "script" components must either be explicitly loaded (e.g. :samp:`@load {<package_name>}`) or the package marked as :ref:`loaded <load-command>`.
+When a package has both a Zeek plugin and Zeek script components, the "plugin" part is always unconditionally loaded by Zeek, but the "script" components must either be explicitly loaded (e.g. :samp:`@load {<package_name>}`) or the package marked as :ref:`loaded <load-command>`.